-Teaching Licenses and Certifications
+Teaching Licensure and Certification

-Art, Early and Middle Childhood
+- Art, Early and Middle Childhood

 To earn a certification in art for early and middle childhood, applicants must have a bachelor's degree, three years of teaching experience, and a teaching license.
 Applicants must prepare a portfolio demonstrating proficiency in three areas and pass a content examination on art and teaching methods.

-English Language Arts, Adolescence and Young Adulthood
+- English Language Arts, Adolescence and Young Adulthood

-Health Education, Early Adolescence Through Young Adulthood
+- Health Education, Early Adolescence Through Young Adulthood

-Music, Early and Middle Childhood
+- Music, Early and Middle Childhood

-Physical Education, Early Adolescence Through Young Adulthood
+- Physical Education, Early Adolescence Through Young Adulthood

-To earn a certification in physical education, applicants must pass a content exam in exercise science, motor development, and physical wellness in addition to meeting the general requirements, which include teaching experience, a degree, and a graded teaching portfolio.
+To earn a certification in physical education, applicants must pass a content exam in exercise science, motor development, and physical wellness.
+They must also meet general requirements, which include teaching experience, a degree, and a graded teaching portfolio.

-Social Studies–History, Adolescence and Young Adulthood
+- Social Studies and History, Adolescence and Young Adulthood

-World Languages, Early Adolescence Through Young Adulthood
+- World Languages, Early Adolescence Through Young Adulthood

 Earning a Teaching License